About Image

 Foundation Principles

 The Cora Foundation has defined a set of principles that it will use in reviewing program goals and strategies, as well as grant applications.
-It is important that prospective grant applicants be aware of these principles because they are used to determine how well a grant application aligns with the mission and program areas of the Foundation.
+It is important that invited grant applicants be aware of these principles because they are used to determine how well a grant application aligns with the mission and program areas of the Foundation.

 The Foundation seeks to support programs that: